 NO Refunds or Rain Checks or Transfers to Other Runners will be available.

 However, If you should desire to drop down in distance you may do so until race start.

-If you decide to drop in distance while racing you will be counted as DNF for the distance you registered.
+If you decide to drop while racing you will be counted as DNF for the distance you registered.
 Thanks for your understating.